Pietro Perugino: Early years

-He was born Pietro Vannucci in Città della Pieve, Umbria, the son of Cristoforo Maria Vannucci.
+Pietro Vannucci was born in Città della Pieve, Umbria, the son of Cristoforo Maria Vannucci.
 His nickname characterizes him as from Perugia, the chief city of Umbria.
 Scholars continue to dispute the socioeconomic status of the Vannucci family.
 While certain academics maintain that Vannucci worked his way out of poverty, others argue that his family was among the wealthiest in the town.
 His exact date of birth is not known, but based on his age at death that was mentioned by Vasari and Giovanni Santi, it is believed that he was born between 1446 and 1452.

 Pietro most likely began studying painting in local workshops in Perugia such as those of Bartolomeo Caporali or Fiorenzo di Lorenzo.
-The date of the first Florentine sojourn is unknown; some make it as early as 1466-1470, others push the date to 1479.
+The date of the first Florentine sojourn is unknown; some make it as early as 1466–1470, others push the date to 1479.
 According to Vasari, he was apprenticed to the workshop of Andrea del Verrocchio alongside Leonardo da Vinci, Domenico Ghirlandaio, Lorenzo di Credi, Filippino Lippi, and others.
 Piero della Francesca is thought to have taught him perspective form.
 In 1472, he must have completed his apprenticeship since he was enrolled as a master in the Confraternity of St Luke.
-Pietro, although very talented, was not extremely enthusiastic about his work.

-Perugino was one of the earliest Italian practitioners of oil painting.
-Some of his early works were extensive frescoes for the convent of the Ingessati fathers, destroyed during the Siege of Florence; he produced many cartoons for them also, which they executed with brilliant effect in stained glass.
-A good specimen of his early style in tempera is the tondo (circular picture) in the Musée du Louvre of the Virgin and Child Enthroned between Saints.
+Perugino was one of the earliest central Italian practitioners of oil painting.
+Some of his early works were extensive frescoes for the convent of the Gesuati fathers at San Giusto alle Mura, destroyed during the Siege of Florence; he produced many cartoons for them also, which they executed with brilliant effect in stained glass.